LiorKogan/V1/README.md

 _Person_'s name is a composite property.
 The _date_, _datetime_, _dateframe_, and _datetimeframe_ data types are defined in [Data Types, Operators, and Functions](#data-types-operators-and-functions).

-The engineers then represented the whole known history using a property graph that conforms to this schema.
+The engineers then represented the whole known history using a property graph conforming to this schema.

 ## V1 Basics